Lawn & Landscape

 Some business owners decide to set up their lawn care company as an S-corp, which may help them save on taxes.
 Whether or not to go this route depends on your business structure and tax needs, however.
 Make sure you understand the difference before registering your business and consider speaking with an accountant to aid you in making the right decision.

 If you’re wondering, “Do I need a business license for lawn care?” or “Do I need a business license to mow lawns?” the answer in most states is yes.
-The Small Business Administration has plenty of information on state licensing requirements, so be sure to consult those landscape business license requisites before starting your business.
+The Small Business Administration has plenty of information on state licensing requirements, so be sure to consult those lawn care business license requirements before starting your business.

-Aside from a state lawn care business license, there may also be local licensing requirements in your area.
+Aside from a state lawn care business license or lawn care license, there may also be local licensing requirements in your area.
 We recommend checking with your county clerk and the state department of business regulation.
-You may also want to consider consulting a lawyer as well to make sure you have the proper business license for landscaping.
+You may also want to consider consulting a lawyer to make sure you have the proper business license for lawn care.

 Other Licenses You May Need

-When researching how to get a license for landscaping or answering “What type of business license do I need for landscaping?”, be aware that besides business licenses, some states require you to obtain permits for other practices standard in lawn care.
+When researching how to get a license for lawn care or answering “What type of business license do I need for landscaping?”, be aware that besides business licenses like landscape contractor licenses, some states require you to obtain permits for other practices standard in lawn care.
 For example, if you plan to use pesticides or apply fertilizer, check with your state to see if a lawn care license is necessary.
-Some states also require you to have a contractor’s number, and if you live in the Southwest, licensing may be needed if you plan to irrigate.
+Some states also require you to have a contractor’s number, and if you live in the Southwest, licensing may be needed if you plan to irrigate as part of the lawn care services offered.

 Certifications to Consider

-While not strictly necessary to make your lawn care business legal, obtaining certifications is an excellent idea for new businesses.
+While it is not strictly necessary to make your lawn care business legal, obtaining certifications is an excellent idea for new businesses.
 Certifications are a tangible way to demonstrate your skills to your clients and give you credibility.
-They also help your employees develop a solid foundation from which to build upon.
+They also help your employees develop a solid foundation from which to build.

 The National Association of Landscape Professionals offers several certifications that can help your enterprise stand out.
 While many of them are helpful, we recommend starting with relevant lawn care certifications, like Lawn Care Manager and Lawn Care Technician.